zpeng11/DSAinC/README.md

 # DSAinC
 Useful Data Structure and Algorithm implement in C

-As planned, this project will implement Data Structure like vector, Btree, RBTree, set, map and so on with related algorithms.
+This project will implement Data Structure like vector, linklist, RBTree, heap and so on with related algorithms.

-There are two version of implementation differ in the way they treat data type stored in the container:
+In order to deal with different data store in the contain I used (void *) to manage space, which means whenever a new container is created, data size should be decleared.

-1. Macro implement, which encapsulates data type by macro, it is easier to use for relatively small project(user friendly).
-The drawback is that every copy of the library can only handle one datatype.
+When the user wants to store data into the container, one should make data into location value and pass its pointer to the container.
+Then the container would copy and store data.

-2. (void *)implement, which provides interface only with (void *), in other words, it only works as memory manager, unsensity to data type.
-It is helpful for relatively big project but hard to use (even for me the writer LOL)
+When the user wants to get data from the container, the container would return a void ptr to data space in the container, it is the user's responsibity to get real useful data from this ptr.